-3. The Greatest Battle In Rap History Has Come To An Epic End
+3. The Biggest Rap Beef Ever Has Come To Its Epic Conclusion

-VS. The Boogeyman rapper eater from Compton with the critical acclaim.
+The Boogeyman rapper eater from Compton with the critical acclaim

 A Shakespearean-like equation.